 Most of these problems arise from not enough training.

-Learning from the past and people who have been there!
+Learning from the past and people who have been there and done it!

 These booms have been around for many years and are renowned for their durability and ease of deployment.